Drew Christiansen: Early life and education

 Christiansen, of Danish and Italian descent, grew up in Staten Island, New York.
 He earned his Ph.D.
 (1982), M.Phil., and M.A. from Yale University; an S.T.M. and M.Div. from Woodstock College.
 He was twice a fellow at the Woodstock Theological Center, Washington, D.C.
-(1977-1980, 1998-2002), serving as the center's acting director in 2002.
+(1977–1980, 1998–2002), serving as the center's acting director in 2002.
 His undergraduate degree, A. B., was from Fordham University.

 An active outdoorsman from his youth to middle age, he loved camping, hiking, and spending as much time as possible in the natural world.
 Even when his health could no longer sustain long trips, he made excursions around the park-like parts of campus with friends.
 Beyond these adventures, he was also enthusiastic about gardening, birds, poetry, and Italian cooking.

 Academic, editorial, ecumenical, and diplomatic work

 United States Conference of Catholic Bishops

 From 1991 to 1998 he led the Office of International Justice and Peace, what he then described as the "social policy arm of the Roman Catholic bishops of the United States," when it was called the United States Catholic Conference (USCC).
 In 1991 for the pastoral "Renewing the Earth," Christiansen served as lead advisor.
 This writing and research formed a basis for his future work and commentary on the environment.
 In 1993 he was lead staff member for "The Harvest of Justice Is Sown In Peace," a landmark peace pastoral which established the foundation for the USCCB's policies after the Cold War.
-From 1998-2004 he was counselor for International Affairs.
+From 1998 to 2004 he was counselor for International Affairs.

 Consultant to the Vatican

 He was a frequent consultant to the Holy See on issues that included nuclear disarmament.
 He also served on the Holy See delegation that participated in the negotiation of the Treaty on the Prohibition of Nuclear Weapons during the summer of 2017.
-After Pope Francis, under the direction of Cardinal Peter Turkson, hosted a conference--Prospects for a World Free from Nuclear Weapons and for Integral Disarmament--at the Vatican in November 2017.
+After Pope Francis, under the direction of Cardinal Peter Turkson, hosted a conference—Prospects for a World Free from Nuclear Weapons and for Integral Disarmament—at the Vatican in November 2017.
 Christiansen produced two books based on it, at the direct request of the Holy See.